splunk/public-o11y-docs/gdi/get-data-in/application/cpp/migrate-from-splunk-cpp.rst

 .. meta::
     :description: Learn how to migrate from the deprecated Splunk C++ agent to the upstream OpenTelemetry Collector.

 The upstream OpenTelemetry Collector instrumentation for C++ replaces the Splunk instrumentation for C++.
+The Splunk instrumentation for C++ is deprecated as of March 8, 2024 and will reach end of support on March 8, 2025.

-Follow these steps to migrate from the Splunk instrumentation to the OpenTelemetry instrumentaiton:
+Follow these steps to migrate from the Splunk instrumentation to the OpenTelemetry instrumentation.

 Compatibility and requirements
 =============================================